Sony A6500 Review

 Your standard assortment of shooting modes are all present (program, aperture priority, shutter speed priority and manual), but the A6500 also includes creative modes, such as sweep panorama and scene selection.
 The A6500 also has a silent shooting mode which allows for shooting at up to 3fps with full AF/AE tracking without the noise of faster continuous shooting modes, ideal for situations where silence is a necessity.

 Remote control shooting has been improved as well.
-The Sony A6500 includes both Wi-Fi and NFC connectivity, so it is fully compatible with Sony's suite of PlayMemories Camera Apps, including Smart Remote Control, but you can also control the A6500 via a connected computer.
+The A6500 includes both Wi-Fi and NFC connectivity, so it is fully compatible with Sony's suite of PlayMemories Camera Apps, including Smart Remote Control, but you can also control the A6500 via a connected computer.
 You can control the camera's settings from the computer and even record images to both the camera and computer.
+The A6500 also adds Bluetooth 4.1 and can geotag images with GPS location info from your smartphone.

-Demo of Sony A6500 JPEG buffer performance in 11fps Hi+ mode
+Demo of A6500 JPEG buffer performance in 11fps Hi+ mode

 A6500 can shoot up to 307 consecutive frames at high speeds

-Demo of Sony A6500 RAW buffer performance in 11fps Hi+ mode
+Demo of A6500 RAW buffer performance in 11fps Hi+ mode

 Like the A6300, the A6500 offers internal 4K recording.
 Shooting 3840 x 2160 resolution video in Super 35mm format -- which utilizes the image sensor's entire width -- the A6500 has full pixel readout capabilities and doesn't bin pixels.
 This results in the camera collecting 6K of information, thus oversampling it to produce 4K footage.
 4K footage can be recorded up to 30 frames per second and 4K video is recorded at a 100 Mbps bit rate in the XAV S codec.
 Full HD video can be recorded at up to 120fps.